Mini-XML 4.0 Programming Manual

 Walk to the next logical node in the tree.

-mxml_node_t *mxmlWalkNext(mxml_node_t *node, mxml_node_t *top, int descend);
+mxml_node_t *mxmlWalkNext(mxml_node_t *node, mxml_node_t *top, mxml_descend_t descend);

 Parameters